GulcanC/GC-react-p2/README.md

 🌟 Create a JSON file which includes the data

+🌟 Configure app page navigation with React Router

+🌟 Use router component like Routes, Router, ...

 🌟 Develop website interface elements using React components

-🌟 Configure app page navigation with React Router

 ## Available Scripts